SaxonRah/DevPunk/ReadMe.txt

 snippets into a gigantic lib to start from for noobies like myself. :]
 Sorry if there are deleted comments or some changed code in some files.
-I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision This is not a final product im not  for damages ect.. ect..
+I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision This is not a final product im not responsible for damages ect..ect..

 You can view the latest demo here [http://goo.gl/tMPBJ]